What is Voice Biometrics

 Voice recognition systems enroll a known person by creating an initial template, often merging several templates from samples of that person’s speech for higher accuracy.
 The initial template is called the enrollment template or enrollment voiceprint.

-Diagram of biometric enrollment for voice authentication.
+Diagram of voice biometric enrollment for voice authentication.

 To verify an enrolled person’s identity, the biometric voice recognition system captures a new speech sample, creates a template from the sample, and compares it against the enrollment template.
 A strong match between templates indicates that the same person spoke both samples, thus verifying the person’s identity.
 This manner of using voice recognition is called Speaker Verification.
 It is a one-to-one match between the enrollment template and someone claiming to be the enrolled person.

-Diagram of biometric matching for voice authentication
+Diagram of voice biometric matching for voice authentication

 Another way to use voice recognition is to compare a voice sample from an unknown identity against multiple enrollment templates.
 The goal is to find the person within the set of enrollment templates.
 This manner of using voice biometrics is called Speaker Identification.
 There are significant limits to accuracy for Speaker Identification, so businesses should consult with an expert to understand if a one-to-many use case with voice will be practical.